-January 1, 2021 — 2020 was a challenging year, but we invite you to reflect on it as we begin 2021, using this Ignatian Annual Examen courtesy of Xavier University’s Jesuitresource.org website.
+January 1, 2022 — We invite you to reflect on 2021 as we begin a new year, using this Ignatian Annual Examen courtesy of Xavier University’s Jesuitresource.org website.

 The Examen is a prayer of awareness that St. Ignatius of Loyola, the founder of the Jesuits, taught in his Spiritual Exercises.
 It provides an opportunity for peaceful daily reflection, inviting us to “find God in all things.”
 By looking back and recognizing the movement of God in all the people and events of our day, we see ourselves, in retrospect, enveloped in the One “in whom we live and move and have our being,” according to Jesuit Father George Traub and Debra Mooney in the article “Ignatian Spirituality Among the Professors.”

 The Examen consists of a few introspective prompts for you to follow or adapt to your own spirit.
 Before you begin, identify some major markers of your year to orient yourself to the time period.
 Pause and take a slow, deep breath or two; become aware that you are in the presence of the Lord.

 As I review the past 12 months, from a year ago through to the present moment:

 What am I especially grateful for this year?